-Most of us learn our country’s history when we’re kids in school.
-For those of us that didn’t grow up in Croatia and moved here later in life, it can be pretty hard to learn this country’s history.
+Most of us learn our country’s history when we are kids in school.
+For those of us that did not grow up in Croatia and moved here later in life, it can be pretty hard to learn this country’s history.

-To help educate foreigners on Croatia’s past, we’ve started a new series to draw attention to notable dates in Croatian history, month by month.
+To help educate foreigners on Croatia’s past, we have started a new series to draw attention to notable dates in Croatian history, month by month.

-In this post, we’ll cover the following important dates from Croatian history, that all occurred during the month of September including:
+The following article includes important dates from Croatian history that all occurred during the month of September.

 - The Battle of Šibenik

-Dan hrvatskih voda has been celebrated since 1876.
+Dan hrvatskih voda (Croatian Waters Day) has been celebrated since 1876.
 On September 9, 1876, Croatia began organized water management.

-Zadruga za regulaciju rijeke Vuke (Cooperative for the regulation of the river Vuka) was formed led by Josip Juraj Strossmayer, a Bishop of Đakovo.
+Zadruga za regulaciju rijeke Vuke (Cooperative for the Regulation of the River Vuka) was formed and led by Josip Juraj Strossmayer, a Bishop of Đakovo.

 Pope John Paul II arrived at Zagreb’s airport Pleso on September 10, 1994.
-He was greeted by the former president Franjo Tuđman and Zagreb cardinal Franjo Kuharić.
+He was greeted by former president Franjo Tuđman and Zagreb Cardinal Franjo Kuharić.

 After a speech at the airport, the Pope visited the Cathedral of Zagreb.
 The citizens came out to greet him along his route to the cathedral.

-On the 12th, he held a mass at the Zagreb hippodrome.
+On the 12th, he held a mass at the Zagreb Hippodrome.
 Nearly 1 million people attended the mass.
-It was the most visited mass in the Croatian history.
+It was the most visited mass in Croatian history.

-The Battle of Šibenik was part of the Croatian War of Independence.
+Šibenska bitka (Battle of Šibenik) was part of the Croatian War of Independence.
 This battle is also referred to as Rujanski rat (September War).
 The battle started on September 16 and ended on September 23.

 On this day, there are ship parades in coastal cities.
 Concerts of the orchestra of the Croatian Armed Forces Band and Klapa Sveti Juraj of the Croatian Navy are also held.

-There is also a commemoration to the fallen members of the Croatian Navy and its first commander Sveto Letica.
+There is also a commemoration of the fallen members of the Croatian Navy and its first commander Sveto Letica.

-Gospić was attacked by the JNA army during the Domovniski Rat (Homeland war).
-Gospić was defended by Zagreb volunteers from Lika, police officers from Rijeka, Senj and Kvarner, HOS and others.
+Gospić was attacked by the JNA army during the Domovinski Rat (Homeland War).
+Gospić was defended by Zagreb volunteers from Lika, police officers from Rijeka, Senj, and Kvarner, HOS, and others.

-September 25 is a memorial on preserving the uniqueness of Croatian territory.
-On this day in 1943, it was decided to merge Istria, Rijeka, Zadar and islands with the rest of Croatia.
+September 25 is a memorial for preserving the uniqueness of Croatian territory.
+On this day in 1943, it was decided to merge Istria, Rijeka, Zadar, and the islands with the rest of Croatia.
 Prior to this day, these areas were controlled by Italy.